-For outpatient mental health services, the beneficiary is currently liable for 50 percent of the approved charges, but this percentage is to phase down to 20 percent over the 5-year period 2010-2014.
+For outpatient mental health services, the beneficiary is currently liable for 20 percent of the approved charges.
+This percentage phased down from 50 percent over the 5-year period 2010-2014.
 For services reimbursed under the outpatient hospital prospective payment system, coinsurance percentages vary by service and currently fall in the range of 20 percent to 50 percent.
 For certain services, such as clinical lab tests, HHA services, and some preventive care services, there are no deductibles or coinsurance.